lud0matic/lud0matic.github.io/README.md

 ## Configurations

-Type theme comes with different customizations in the `_config.yml` file.
-I added it a few more.
+Jekyll theme comes with different customizations in the `_config.yml` file.
+I added a few more.

 ```sh
 # Site